tmea-farkas/mias_place/README.md

 ### Images

 Every image was carefully considered and placed on each page with the intention to grab the attention of the visitor as well as to give a sort of *feel* of the physical place before visiting or provide a sense of familiarity to those who are returning.
-All images were sourced from two places: Pexels.com and the Facebook page of my favourite bar back home in Romania.

 ## Features